-The pension liability increased from $\pounds 24.4m$ to $\pounds 25.7m$.
-Higher employer contributions and investment gains on the plan assets were offset by a higher loss from the change in financial assumptions which includes the adverse effect of both an increase in inflation and the impact of a lower discount rate.
+The pension liability decreased from £128.5m to an asset of £31.0m.
+Higher employer contributions and investment gain on the plan assets were partially offset by a higher loss from the change in financial assumptions, which includes the adverse effect of both an increase in inflation and the impact of a lower discount rate.